Privy seal

 A privy seal is the personal seal of a reigning monarch, used to authenticate official documents of a personal nature, in contrast to a great seal, which is used for documents of greater importance.

 Privy Seal of England

 The Privy Seal of England can be traced back to the reign of King John.
 It has been suggested that it was originally the seal that accompanied the person of the Sovereign, while the Great Seal was required to remain in the Chancery.
 Eventually, the Privy Seal took on a broader function and was replaced by the Signet as the king's personal seal.
-The Great Seal Act 1884 effectively ended the use of the Privy Seal in England by providing that it was no longer necessary for any instrument to be passed under the Privy Seal.
+The Great Seal Act 1884 (47 & 48 Vict. c.
+30) effectively ended the use of the Privy Seal in England by providing that it was no longer necessary for any instrument to be passed under the Privy Seal.

 Privy Seal of Scotland

 There is also a separate Privy Seal of Scotland, which existed from at least the reign of Alexander III.